We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employers

 • (2014) with P. Hedges.
 ‘Charisma, Scriptures, Revelation, and Texts: Sources of Religious Authority, In P. Hedges (ed).
 Controversies in Contemporary Religion: Volume 1: Theoretical and Academic Debates.
 Oxford: Praeger: 57-80.

-• (2020) with Dr Niall Finneran.
-‘Out of the Shadow of Balliceaux: From Garifuna Place of Memory to Garifuna Sense of Place in St Vincent and the Grenadines, Eastern Caribbean.
+• (2020) ‘Out of the Shadow of Balliceaux: From Garifuna Place of Memory to Garifuna Sense of Place in St Vincent and the Grenadines, Eastern Caribbean’ with Niall Finneran.
 Journal of African Diaspora Archaeology and Heritage 8 (2): 226-251.

-• (2019) ‘Powwowing My Way: Exploring Johnson’s Concepts of Indigenizing and Extending through the Lives Expressions of American Indian-ness by European Powwow Enthusiasts’, International Journal for the Study of New Religions 9 (2): 249-270.
+• (2018) ‘Powwowing My Way: Exploring Johnson’s Concepts of Indigenizing and Extending through the Lived Expressions of American Indian-ness by European Powwow Enthusiasts’, International Journal for the Study of New Religions 9 (2): 249-270.

 • (2018) ‘Place, Space and Memory in the old Jewish East End of London: An Archaeological Biography of Sandys Row Synagogue, Spitalfields, and its wider context’, with Dr Niall Finneran and Rachel Lichenstein.
 International Journal of Historical Archaeology, 23 (2): 380-403.